alashh/alashh.github.io/_posts/2020-02-22-terraform-module-design-2.markdown

 We want to do the same for our modules, the size of our modules should be defensive in nature, so if a new version DOES end up not playing nicely with itself, we only affect a small part of the infrastructure, and a singular module isn't in charge controlling huge amounts of the stack.

-A module that doesn't have any kind of hard coupling or dependencies outside of itself can invoke our rule of ***Defensive Terraform**.
+A module that doesn't have any kind of hard coupling or dependencies outside of itself can invoke our rule of ***Defensive Terraform***.
 So when an unexpected bomb goes off, we only lose one small ship in the fleet.

-### Act 3: Deploying a Module
+### Tenets in Practice - Our Example Module

-### Act 4: Consuming a Module
+Our example modules will be a simple S3 bucket, with the feature switch to allow for the use of Encryption with the built in AWS S3 KMS Key, or a Key of our choosing.